How Much Do Companies Spend on Diwali Gifts per Employee in India (2026)?

 The real Diwali budget: add GST

-A mixed hamper is usually taxed at the highest-rate component, commonly 12–18% GST.
-So a ₹1,499 Diwali gift lands near ₹1,680–1,770 all-in, and a ₹2,499 gift near ₹2,800–2,950.
-For companies, that GST is generally not reclaimable on gifts (Section 17(5)), so budget it as a real cost, full detail in our guide to whether corporate gifting is tax-deductible in India.
-Keep the ₹50,000-per-employee perquisite limit in mind too, though a single Diwali gift is well below it.
+A mixed hamper is a "mixed supply" taxed at the highest-rate component under Section 8(b) of the CGST Act [2], commonly 12–18% GST.
+So a ₹1,999 Diwali gift lands near ₹2,240–2,360 all-in, and a ₹2,999 gift near ₹3,360–3,540.
+For companies, that GST is generally not reclaimable on gifts, because Section 17(5) blocks input credit on goods given away as gifts [3], so budget it as a real cost, full detail in our guide to whether corporate gifting is tax-deductible in India.

 When you should spend less than the range